 There’s a reason why Utah is a popular destination for elopements!
-With it’s incredible landscapes filled with gorgeous mountains, clear blue skies and lakes, and red rock arches – you really can’t beat Utah as the setting for your saying your vows!
+With it’s incredible landscapes filled with red rock arches and clear blue skies – you can’t beat Utah for your saying your vows!

 Every state has its own marriage laws, and Utah is no different.
 The process isn’t too complicated, but there are a few legal steps you’ll need to take if you want your ceremony to be officially recognized.